huggingface/blog/informer.md

 test_dataset.set_transform(partial(transform_start_field, freq=freq))
 ```

-Now, let's convert the dataset into multivariate time series using `MultivariateGrouper` from GluonTS:
+Now, let's convert the dataset into a multivariate time series using the `MultivariateGrouper` from GluonTS.
+This grouper will convert the individual 1-dimensional time series into a single 2D matrix.

 ```python